lutzhamel/popsom/joss/paper.md

 2. Automatic centroid visualization and detection using starbursts [@hamel2011improved].
-Not only does `popsom` display clusters and centroids on the map using starbursts but it also computes a cluster model similar to a k-means model based on the starbursts.
+Not only does `popsom` display clusters and centroids on the map using starbursts but it also computes a cluster model based on the starbursts.

 3. The `popsom` package maintains two models of the given training data: (a) a self-organizing map model where elements of the map model are available to